uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

     ## 4 EN.ATM.CO2E.PC      CO2 emissions per capita (metric tons)
     ## 5 EN.ATM.CO2E.PP.GD.… CO2 emissions per units of GDP (kg/$1,000 of 2005 PP…

+This will be our key to variable details, for future reference.

-Now, let's spread the data:
+Now, let's spread the data (and remove some useless columns with `dplyr::select()`):

 ``` r
 climate_tidy <- climate_long %>%